Born: November 20, 1963

 Hometown: Cazenovia, New York

-Madden added Team and Individual Silver medals to her resume at the 2006 FEI World Equestrian Games in Aachen, Germany.
+In 2004, Madden and Authentic won their first of two Olympic Team Gold medals with their contributions of clear rounds.
+Two years later, the pair added Team and Individual Silver medals to their resume with outstanding performances at 2006 FEI World Equestrian Games in Aachen, Germany.

+The following year, the duo again found success in Aachen, beating out 40 of the world’s best in the Rolex Grand Prix.
 Madden enjoyed another incredible year in 2008 with Authentic.
-She won her second consecutive Team Gold medal at the 2008 Olympic Games where they won an unbelievable jump-off to pick up Individual Bronze as well.
+She garnered her second consecutive Team Gold medal at the 2008 Olympic Games, where they won an unbelievable jump-off to also pick up Individual Bronze.

 2011 saw Madden win at home and on foreign soil.
 In March, she and Coral Reef Via Volo were part of the winning U.S. team in the FEI Nations Cup presented by G&C Farm at the FTI Consulting Winter Equestrian Festival (WEF).
 In April, Madden traveled to Leipzig, Germany, to compete in the 2011 Rolex/FEI World Cup Finals, where she tied for fourth-place honors.
 Then with Cortes ‘C’, Madden claimed her first victory on the Global Champions Tour (GCT), winning the Grand Prix of Valkenswaard.
 Madden and Coral Reef Via Volo won the Longines International Grand Prix of Rotterdam.
 The year ended on a high note for Madden when she traveled to Guadalajara, Mexico, to represent the U.S. at the 2011 Pan American Games.
 Riding Coral Reef Via Volo, she won Team Gold and Individual Silver medals.

 In 2012, Madden made her third Olympic appearance for the U.S. in London with Coral Reef Via Volo.